inarayana/genaiproject/projectdescription.md

-Intelligent Regulatory Assistant using RAG with Responsible AI for GDPR Course-end Project 3
+Project Name: Intelligent Regulatory Assistant using RAG with Responsible AI for GDPR Course-end Project 3
 Description